stagbl/stagbl/src/core/CoreComponents.md

  - UTOPIA

 ### StagBLSolver
-Holds an immutable refernce to a StagBLSystem.
+Holds an immutable reference to a StagBLSystem.

 This knows how to take an initial guess (could be implicit zero) of an array, and compute a lower-residual update with respect to a StagBLSystem.